-You will undoubtedly have many questions about how Peabody will operate during the Fall 2020 semester, as we work to ensure the safety, health, and security of the entire Peabody community while also delivering the highest level educational experience for our students.
+You will undoubtedly have many questions about the Fall 2020 semester as we work to ensure the safety, health, and security of the entire Peabody community while also delivering the highest level educational experience for our students.
 Please check here first for answers, which will be updated regularly.

 If you don’t see the answer you are looking for below, please contact the Office of Student Affairs for help.